Alternate reality game: Television tie-ins and "extended experiences"

-Before the development of the ARG genre, television sought to extend the reality of its shows onto the web with websites that treated their world as real, rather than discussing it as fiction.
-An early example was Fox's Freakylinks, developed by Haxan, creators of The Blair Witch Project, who would later go on to develop the well-known ARGs The Art of the Heist and Who Is Benjamin Stove.
-Freakylinks employed a website designed to look like it had been created by amateur paranormal enthusiasts to generate internet interest in the show, which gathered a cult following but was canceled after 13 episodes.
-In September 2002, following a successful initial foray into ARG-like territory with 2001's Alias web game, ABC brought alternate reality gaming more definitively to the television screen with the show Push, Nevada.
-Produced and co-written by Ben Affleck, the show created a fictional city in Nevada, named Push.
-When advertising the show, LivePlanet advertised the city instead, with billboards, news reports, company sponsors, and other realistic life-intruding forms.
-During each episode of the show, highly cryptic clues would be revealed on screen, while other hidden clues could be found on the city's website.
-The show was canceled mid-season, and all of the remaining clues were released to the public.
-Clever watchers eventually figured out that the show would still be paying out its $1 million prizes during Monday Night Football.
-The last clue was revealed during half-time, prompting those fortunate enough to have solved the puzzle to call a telephone number.
-The first person to call received $1 million.
-In October 2004, the ReGenesis extended reality game launched in tandem with the Canadian television series ReGenesis.
-Produced by Xenophile Media in association with Shaftesbury Films, clues and stories from the series sent players online to stop a bioterrorist attack.

 In 2006, the TV tie-in ARG began to come into its own when there was a surge of ARGs that extended the worlds of related television shows onto the Internet and into the real world.
 As with Push, Nevada, ABC led the way, launching three TV tie-in ARGs in 2006: Kyle XY, Ocular Effect (for the show Fallen) and The Lost Experience (for the show Lost).
 ABC joined with Channel 4 in the UK and Australia's Channel 7 in promoting a revamped website for The Hanso Foundation.
 The site was focused on a fictitious company prevalent in the storyline of the TV series, and the game was promoted through television advertisements run during Lost episodes.
 The Fallen Alternate Reality Game was launched in tandem with the Fallen TV movie for ABC Family and was originally conceived by Matt Wolf and created by Matt Wolf (Double Twenty Productions) in association with Xenophile Media.
 Wolf accepted the Emmy for The Fallen Alternate Reality Game at the 59th Annual Primetime Creative Arts Emmy Awards on September 8, 2007.